Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with AGNN

-The reason for using Eq.~\ref{eq: neighbor_selection_att} to compute attention coefficients, as opposed to a single-layer neural network used in GAT \cite{velivckovic2017graph} and GATv2 \cite{brody2022how}, can be explained as follows: \begin{itemize} \item Passing each node's feature through a linear transformation with $\bbW_A$ followed by a nonlinear activation function enhances the expressive power of feature transformations; \item The operation of subtracting two transformed representation vectors and then element-wise taking the absolute value intuitively reflects a distance metric between their representations; \item Considering the symmetry property of distances, i.e., $d(\bbp_i,\bbp_j) = d(\bbp_j,\bbp_i)$, the learned attention coefficients also need to possess permutation invariance, meaning $e_{ij}=e_{ji}$.
-This property, essential for network localization, is not considered by GAT and GATv2 but can be ensured by our proposed attention mechanism. \end{itemize}
+Here, $\bbx_{[i,:]}$ represents the original measured distance row vector.
+The attention mechanism in this context is parametrized by an attention weight vector $\bbv_A \in \mathbb{R}^{F_A}$ and an attention weight matrix $\bbW_{A}\in \mathbb{R}^{N \times F_A}$, and applies a nonlinear mapping $\phi(\cdot)$, such as LeakyReLU.
+The reasons for using Eq.~\eqref{eq: neighbor_selection_att} to compute the attention scores, as opposed to a single-layer neural network used in GAT/GATv2, are as follows: \begin{itemize}[itemsep=0pt, topsep=2pt] \item Passing each node's feature through a linear transformation with $\bbW_A$ followed by a nonlinear activation function enhances the expressive power of feature transformations; \item Taking the absolute difference between two transformed representations can be regarded as a learnable distance metric between their representations, which possess the symmetry property that is not considered by GAT and GATv2 but is essential for network localization; \item The attention vector $\bbv_A$ learns an effective dimensionality reduction mapping to project the learnable distance metric into a scalar, serving as the output attention score. \end{itemize}

-To convert the attention coefficient into thresholds and ensure coefficients are easily comparable to measured distances of different nodes, we apply nonlinear scaling through:
+To convert the attention scores into thresholds, which are comparable to the measured distances, we apply nonlinear scaling through:

-where $\text{max}_{\text{row}}(\bbx_{[i,:]})$ identifies the maximum value from the row vector $\bbx_{[i,:]}$.
-Using Eq.~\eqref{eq: scale_att}, we obtain a distance-aware threshold matrix denoted as $\bbT^A$.
+where $\mathrm{max}(\bbx_{[i,:]})$ identifies the maximum value from the row vector $\bbx_{[i,:]}$.
+Using Eq.~\eqref{eq: scale_att}, we obtain a distance-aware threshold matrix denoted as $\bbT^A\in\mathbb{R}^{N \times N}$.
 With the distance-aware thresholds obtained within each coarse-grained neighbor set, we establish a criterion for selecting fine-grained neighbors by comparing the measured distance with the thresholds.
-Specifically, the adjacency and the thresholded measured distance can be represented as follows:
+Specifically, the adjacency can be represented as follows: